computational-problem-solving/js-metaheuristics/README.md

 #### Non-halting

-For non-halting methods you can also only restrict your search to the first `n` candidates
+For non-halting methods you can restrict your search to the first `n` candidates

 ```js